 Auth or

+Title

 Publi sher (if known)

-Signa ature of person initiating g request
+Signa nture of person initiatin g request

 Telep phone Address

 Com plainant represents: himself

-00111 name of organizationidentify other group
+name of organizationidentify other group

 1. To what in the book do you object?

 (please be specific; l ist pages, etc.)

 2. What do you feel mi ght be the result of reading this book?

 3. For what age group would you recommend this book?

 4. Is there anything go od about this book?

-5. ire book?
+5. Did you read the ent ire book?
 What parts:

 6. Are you aware of the e judgment of this book by literary critics?

-7. What do you believe is the theme of this book?
+7. What do you believe e is the theme of this book?

-8. • e the school to do about this book? n it to my child
+8. • e the school to do about this book?

+• n it to my child.

-ŭ from all students as well as from my child
+from all students as well as from my child

 to the English Department Office and School

-e-evaluation
+• e-evaluation

-9. In its place, what bo ok of equal literary quality would you recommend that would con and perspective of our civilization? -
+9. In its place, what book of equal literary quality would you recommend that would convey as valuable a picture and perspective of our civilization?

 Teacher

 Department

 Subject

 Grade Level

-Textbooks Being considered l:
+Textbooks Being considered d:

-Name of Textbook Price Author Publisher Date of Edition
+Name of Textbook 1234 Publisher

-1

-2 · -----

-3

-4 -

-Rate each category from 1-5 1 - Outstanding 2 - Go 3 - Fair 4 - Poor 5 - Not acce eptable
+Rate each category from 1-5 1 - Outstanding 2 - G 5: 4 - Poor

-Textb ook

-#1 #2 #3 #4
+book " 2 W2 11.4

-Appropriate for age level being considered
+Appropriate for age level being considered #: #2 #3 #4

 Appropriate for ability level

 Appropriate for reading level

 Corresponds to NYS Standards

 Current Information/stories

 Understandable Pictures & Diagrams Used

 Interesting Eye Appeal

 Readable print

 Well organized format

 Teacher Edition

 Supplementary Materials

 Total